chrishales/plotparang/README.md

 This script is released under a BSD 3-Clause License (open source, commercially useable); refer to LICENSE for details.

-In case you are wondering, I wrote this script to generate plots for <insert link to radio polarimetry document when available>.
+In case you are wondering, I wrote this script to generate plots for a document regarding radio polarimetry.
+I will include a link to this document when available.

 Sample plots for a range of representative latitudes
 =======